jlazovskis/TopoAware/README.md

 `TopoAware` may be used by either downloading the individual file(s) in the language intended to be used, or by cloning the full repository, and then using the files.

 ## Changelog
-The code in this repository is actively being developed by @jlazovskis.
+The code in this repository is actively being developed by [@jlazovskis](https://github.com/jlazovskis).

 - Python tasks
   - [x] Python code
   - [x] Python example notebook
+  - [ ] Computing and comparing persistence in notebook
 - R tasks
   - [ ] R code
   - [ ] R example file